-This information is a general discussion of the relevant federal tax laws provided to promote ideas that may benefit a taxpayer.
-It is not intended for, nor can it be used by any taxpayer for the purpose of voiding federal tax penalties.
-Taxpayers should seek the advice of their own advisors regarding any tax and legal issues specific to their situation.
+This information is a general discussion of the relevant federal tax laws.
+It is not intended for, nor can it be used by any taxpayer for the purpose of avoiding federal tax penalties.
+This information is provided to support the promotion or marketing of ideas that may benefit a taxpayer.
+Taxpayers should seek the advice of their own tax and legal advisors regarding any tax and legal issues applicable to their specific circumstances.

 This is a general communication for informational and educational purposes.
-The information is not designed, or intended, to be applicable to any person's individual circumstances.
+The materials and the information are not designed, or intended, to be applicable to any person's individual circumstances.
 It should not be considered investment advice, nor does it constitute a recommendation that anyone engage in (or refrain from) a particular course of action.
 If you are seeking investment advice or recommendations, please contact your financial professional.